 Changes you make in the browser are not saved.
-To undo all changes made during the current session, close the page, and then re-open it.
+To undo all changes made during the current session, refresh the Web page by clicking Refresh for the browser toolbar.

 Print a spreadsheet

 To print a spreadsheet from the browser, you must print the entire Web page.